39-53m³ Zelon CFS Forage Wagon

 Full width filling

-Thanks to the CFS roller spreading the forage over the whole rotor width, the material is loaded into the cargo space over its entire loading space.
+Thanks to the Continuous Flow System roller spreading the forage over the whole rotor width, the material is loaded into the cargo space over its entire loading space.
 We measured 10% more weight per cubic meter.
-The CFS gives more weight than the competitors at the same capacity, making the tonnage capacity more important than the cargo space volume.
+The Continuous Flow System gives more weight than the competitors at the same capacity, making the tonnage capacity more important than the cargo space volume.

 photo of a Strautmann forage wagon